 On departing Dalston Junction last Saturday, I mismanaged my packing so badly I alighted the Eurostar on the station master’s whistle.
 My violent, sweating omnishambles of a departure saw my finest cottons stuffed into Sainsbury’s bags and an elderly Australian couple trampled upon at the platform.

 Any romantic notion I had of travelling by rail evaporated at passport control.
 I could barely breathe for stress and fatigue.
-Everything had gone smoothly until that point – freelance tasks, new clothes, storage, doctor appointments, dentist bills, direct debits, and pub goodbyes.
+Everything had gone smoothly until that point – freelance tasks, new clothes, storage, doctor appointments, dentist bills, direct debits, and pub-hosted goodbyes.

 My packing mismanagement aside, I loved my continental train journey and miles of leg room.
 Going on a first-class time machine through spicy red forests, you feel part of something bigger.
-To be no longer marooned by shoals of mackerel, herring and cod.
+No longer marooned by shoals of mackerel, herring and cod.
 Moving over land is the best way to travel if you have the time to spare.

 Before I arrived at St Pancras, I had been on standby in an AirBnB flat with bourgeois professionals I will never see again.
 I have no patience for fake relationships nowadays.
 London is like Zurich with arts and entertainment; terminally transactional with its rising rents and contactless pubs.

 With Dalston now a distant din, I will keep moving forward until I am forced to come back for employment.
 Now deep into the orange fall, the spectre of Soviet socialism is all around me.
 I zigzag past the Berlin Wall every day and have frequently got lost since my arrival by train.